YOUR QUESTIONS ANSWERED.

 HOW MUCH DOES ASSISTED LIVING COST?
 WHO PAYS FOR IT?

-In Lufkin, Assisted Living is figured monthly and can range from $2,500-$5,500, depending on the care received and the apartment chosen.
-Care is usually paid for by the resident, but can be partially offset by veterans benefits and/or long-term insurance, depending on the policy.
+In Lufkin, Assisted Living costs are figured by the care received and the apartment chosen.
+The cost is usually paid for by the resident, but can be partially offset by veteran’s benefits and/or long-term insurance, depending on the policy.

 WHAT IF MY LOVED ONE NEEDS MORE HELP THAN ASSISTED LIVING CAN PROVIDE?